singingwolfboy/netlify-home/_posts/2015-12-16-star-wars-gone-static.md

 *** No spoilers contained.
 Really, We haven’t even seen it yet***

 Sooo 4 billion (with a b) dollars seems like a steal these days.
-At least judging from the hype this first Disney instalment is getting.
+At least judging from the hype this first Disney installment is getting.

 The netlify servers are seeing plenty of disturbance in the force too!